This article is from 2022. For more recent news, see International domain prices are on their way up again (2023).

 Other TLDs are affected as well.
 From Friday 1 July our full domain price list will be available in the Register Domain screen.

-Why prices are going up, and what we’re doing about it
+Why prices are rising, and what we’re doing about it

 When you order an international domain from us, we place an order with upstream providers for the appropriate registry for your TLD.
 These providers in turn have their own costs and upstream suppliers until you reach ICANN, the Internet Corporation for Assigned Names and Numbers.
 This body ultimately sits at the top of the regulation for domain names.